thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 Now that we have our data, we can build our model.
 You are welcome to innovate at this stage, but I find that building on others' conventions tends to produce a good enough model in most cases.
 We'll look to the [Webcam Tensorflow.js example](https://github.com/tensorflow/tfjs-examples/tree/master/webcam-transfer-learning) for a well structured transfer learning model we'll reuse largely verbatim.

 Things worth highlighting are that the first layer matches the output shape of our pretrained model, and the final `softmax` layer corresponds to the number of labels, defined as `numberOfClasses`.
-100 units on the second layer is arbitrary, and you're welcome to experiment with other numbers.
+100 units on the second layer is arbitrary, and you can absolutely experiment with changing this number for your particular use case.

 ```
 function getModel(numberOfClasses) {